christajosephina/Project-week-3/README.md

 was not being displayed correctly, so I went into the excel file to get rid of extra white columns as well as information that was not needed (but was being read wrongly, such as a row with information on who is the source).
 I then tried to create the same graphs on percentages as I did last week.

 I chose specifically to not show natives and non-western migrants in the same chart, because both charts already included three different variables (donor, non-donor, partly donor).
 I thought this would be too confusing if combined.
 This is also visible in the python file, were I tried to create the chart with all the lines included.
+Instead, I made a graph for only 'no permission'.
 Next to this, I proceeded to create to graphs for 1st and 2nd generation immigrants.
+There's a
-There's a limitationhere: it is not clear which share of these immigrants is western/non-western.
+limitationhere: it is not clear which share of these immigrants is western/non-western.